30 Things Your Dog Wishes You Knew

 If I’m refusing to listen to you, take the hint: I’m mad

 This doesn’t mean you should let me win, but you should know that I’m not just disobeying you because I don’t know what to do.
 You’ve trained me well, I just feel like being rebellious.
+If your dog chews through everything, try these indestructible dog toys.

 It’s not impossible to teach me new tricks when I’m older